Unleashing the Tiger: Inference Attacks on Split Learning: Distributed Machine Learning

 Split learning supports the training of multiple clients by implementing a sequential turn-based training protocol.
 Here, clients are placed in a circular list and interact with the server in a round-robin fashion.
 On each turn, a client performs one or more iterations of the distributed back-propagation (\ie Figure~\ref{fig:split}) by locally modifying the weights of $\f$.
 Then, the client sends the new $\f$ to the next client that repeats the procedure.
 As stated in~\cite{splitnn}, the training process, for suitable assumptions, is functionally equivalent to the one induced by the standard, centralized training procedure.
 That is, clients converge to the same network that they would have achieved by training a model on the aggregated training sets.

-Extensions of split learning have also been proposed.
-In \cite{splitfed}, split learning is combined with federated learning (\ie \textit{splitfed learning}) to yield a more scalable training protocol.
-Here, the server handles the forward signal of the clients' network in parallel and updates the weights of $\s$.
-The clients receive the private back-propagation error and update their local models in parallel.
+To overcome the sequential nature of the training process, extensions of split learning have been proposed~\cite{splitfed, split_fed2, split_para}.
+More prominently, in \cite{splitfed}, split learning is combined with federated learning (\ie \textit{splitfed learning}) to yield a more scalable training protocol.
+Here, the server handles the forward signal of the clients' network in parallel (without aggregating them) and updates the weights of~$\s$.
+The clients receive the gradient signals and update their local models in parallel.
 Then, they perform federated learning to converge to a global $\f$ before the next iteration of split learning.
 This process requires an additional server that is different from the one hosting~$\s$.\footnote{Otherwise, a single server would access both $\f$ and $\s$, violating the security of the protocol.}

 Split learning gained particular interest due to its efficiency and simplicity.
 Namely, it reduces the required bandwidth significantly when compared with other approaches such as federated learning~\cite{splitnn4, splitnn_selfsurvey}.
 Certainly, for large neural networks, intermediate activation for a layer is consistently more compact than the network's gradients or weights for the full network.
 Furthermore, the computational burden for the clients is smaller than the one caused by federated learning.
-Indeed, clients perform forward/backward propagation on a small portion of the network rather than the whole.
+Indeed, clients perform forward/backward propagation on a small portion of the network rather than on the whole.
+This allows split learning to be successfully applied \mb{to} the Internet of Things (IoT) and edge-device machine learning settings~\cite{split_iot,lim2020incentive,split_wave}.

-\subsubsection{On the security of Split Learning}
+\subsubsection{On the security of Split learning}

-Split learning is introduced as a privacy-preserving implementation of distributed/collaborative learning~\cite{splitnn, splitnn2, splitnn3, splitnnsec, splitnn_what}.
+Split learning has been proposed as a privacy-preserving implementation of collaborative learning~\cite{splitnn, splitnn2, splitnn3, splitnnsec, splitnn_what}.
 In split learning, users' data privacy relies on the fact that raw training instances are never shared; only \TT{\textit{smashed data}} induced from those instances are sent to the server.